 Lake County Board of Elections Certified Questions and Issues November 7, 2023 General Election.

-Updated 9/21/2023 - Please note that the language below is only a summary.
+Updated 9/5/2023 to include issue #'s - Please note that the language below is only a summary.

 Order of questions/issues: state; township; school and other districts; county; and municipal.